94rain/openFlights/Results.md

 <h1 align="center"> CS 225 Final Project Result </h1>

 ## Overview
 For our project, we selected openflight dataset to implement the following algorithms: BFS, Dijkstra's algorithm and A* search algorithms.
-We wish we could use this three graph algorithms to find the shortest path between different airports in real lives.
+We wish we could use these three graph algorithms to find the shortest path between different airports in real life.
 In this report, we will analyze these algorithms and show the outcomes of them.

 ## Implementation
 There are two main datasets routes.csv and airports.csv.
 Airports.csv contains the information of airports and routes.csv contains the information of routes between different airports.
 We implement three classes to process the datasets: Airport.cpp, Route.cpp and Openflight.cpp.

-Airport.cpp enables us to access the IDs, locations, names and other information of the airports in the dataset.
-Route.cpp enables us to get the information of the source and destination of a route, calculate the distance of that route and store the route by tracing the name of airports.
-Also, we used Haversine function to compute the distance of every route.
-OpenFlight.cpp mainly enables us to access all routes for a specific airport and use unorderd map for storing the data of airports and routes.
+- Airport.cpp enables us to access the IDs, locations, names, and other information of the airports in the dataset.
+- Route.cpp enables us to get the information of the source and destination of a route, calculate the distance of that route and store the route by tracing the name of airports.
+Also, we used the Haversine function to compute the distance of every route.
+- OpenFlight.cpp mainly enables us to access all routes for a specific airport and use unordered map for storing the data of airports and routes.

 ### Breadth First Search

-The first algorithm we implemented is Breadth First Search.
+The first algorithm we implemented is Breadth-First Search.
 In our project, we use this algorithm to search each airport from source to destination.
 To avoid processing a node more than once, we use an `unordered_map` (key: Airport, value: True if the airport has been explored, false otherwise) to mark explored airports.
 We use  `queue` to determine the order of traversal.
-Also, we use `getAdjacentRoute` to traverse adjacent airports before moving on to next airport.
+Also, we use `getAdjacentRoute` to traverse adjacent airports before moving on to the next airport.
 The simple BFS is only appliable when the graph is connected.
-To make it work on disconnected graph, we modified the algorithm to perform BFS on each unvisited airport.
+To make it work on the disconnected graph, we modified the algorithm to perform BFS on each unvisited airport.
-To test the correctness of our BFS algorithm, we developed test cases on five smaller datasets (including simple, complex cycles and disconnected graphs) to checked whether the output path is same as the expected path.
+To test the correctness of our BFS algorithm, we developed test cases on five smaller datasets (including simple, complex cycles and disconnected graphs) to checked whether the output path is the same as the expected path.

 **Simple Cycle** (Sample #1): 4 is the starting point.